 Witch hunts are common in the church today--they didn't end in Salem.
 You can go to that town in Massachussets and see the 1692 Salem Witch Museum, and learn about all the atrocities that took place when people decided that other people's sin was their business, and their duty to punish.
 You can learn about the self-righteousness of those who called themselves Puritans--but don't fool yourself into thinking that puritans are extinct in the church today.

 Don't get me wrong--this article isn't an attack on Southern Baptists per se.
 Nor is it a defense of their LGBTQIA+ victims.
-Those might be other articles in their own right, but it is not in the scope of this article to go into such details.
 In this article, I simply use these examples from my own denominational heritage to introduce the broarder concept that...

 It's easier to focus on what you believe to be other people's sin than it is to take a hard look at your own.